ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 The field name doesn’t have to match the tag—it just needs to match the placeholder in the URL path template.

-gohandlers will replace or extract values from the URL automatically during parsing/building.
+Gohandlers will replace or extract values from the URL automatically during parsing/building.

 ---